-Saprophytic mushrooms always found on wood (or burned ground), these typically medium-sized mushrooms have a plain brown spore print, often with a viscid cap that is seldom hygrophanous, and are usually scaly on at least the stem.
+Saprophytic mushrooms almost always found on wood (or burned ground), these typically medium-sized mushrooms have a plain brown spore print, often with a viscid cap that is seldom hygrophanous and are often scaly (at least on the stem).
 The gills are always attached but variably so, and there is always a partial veil although it often vanishes.
 Fruitbodies are often yellow-brown.

 Pholiota were famous for being the only brown spored group in the normally dark purple-brown spored family Strophariaceae.
 But now we realize that other brown spored groups, like Agrocybe are related too.